 José Ibarra (he/him/él) is a Venezuelan designer, researcher, and educator whose interdisciplinary work explores the intersection of architecture and environmental uncertainty.
-He is an Assistant Professor of Architecture at the University of Colorado Denver CAP.
+He is an Assistant Professor of Architecture at the Pennsylvania State University Stuckeman School.
 Ibarra is director of Studio José Ibarra and co-founder of House Operations and the Agency for Work and Play.

 Ibarra’s research centers on architecture’s capacity to meaningfully engage with crisis, whether social, ecological, or planetary.
 Through design, curation, writing, and teaching, he develops multifocal approaches that reframe architecture as a responsive and relational practice amid social unrest, environmental degradation, and climate crisis.
 Recent projects include Werewolf: The Architecture of Lunacy, Shapeshifting, and Material Metamorphosis (AR+D, 2022), co-edited with Caroline O'Donnell; Table Manners, a series of performative, academically grounded events that bring people together in unexpected ways; and Casa Libertad, a private residence in Tecate, Mexico.
 He has served as editor for ASSOCIATION, The Cornell Journal of Architecture, Pidgin Magazine, and the Architecture Reading Group.
 His teaching has earned numerous accolades, including the 2022 ACSA/AIAS New Faculty Teaching Award, the 2024 ACSA/AIA Housing Design Education Award, and the 2025 Tulane Honorable Achievement for Interdisciplinary Climate Change Curriculum in Architecture.
 His design and scholarly work have been recognized and published internationally, including with a Graham Foundation grant for his collaborative project with Liz Gálvez, Latinx Coalition Chats.